NiamhOL/Data-Representation-2020-Project/README.md

 |  3 | johnbsmith@gmail.com      | Daily          | 2020-12-20    |  18  |
 |  4 | sarahobrien@gmail.com     | Monthly        | 2020-12-08    |  27  |

+## Author
+Niamh O'Leary for HDip in Data Analytics 2019/2020.

+## Licence
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details.